 And funnily enough, the reason why George was called Mary was forgotten but it had stuck and no one called the man George, except his mother.
-By the way, Mary was 6′ 2″ with a full beard and looked like a lumberjack.

 My ex-husband also had a pal called ‘Blue’.
 Naturally, Blue was a redhead.
 I think you get the picture.